exasol/ai-lab/doc/user_guide/docker/intro.md

 * Connect to IP ports exposed by the container
 * Open a shell inside the container to interact with the container's file system or processes running inside the container, see command [`docker exec`](https://docs.docker.com/engine/reference/commandline/container_exec/)

 When removing the container, all its processes are stopped and all changes to its file system are discarded.
-When you start a new container using the same image then all changes will be lost and the contents of its file system will be identical as defined by the image.
+When you start a new container using the same image then all changes will be lost and the file system contents will reset to default.

 Please see [Managing User Data](managing-user-data.md) for preserving changes in the Jupyter notebook files and the [Secure Configuration Storage](secure-configuration-storage.md), though.